riltsken/python-constant-contact/README.md

-Note:
+# Overview
+Python wrapper for constantcontacts developer API.

+# Note
 Feel free to contribute patches for more functionality, the only methods I added were ones I needed for my own project.
 I also appended a django project to keep track of nightly batch jobs instead of calling the api during normal web processing.

-Overview:
-    Python wrapper for constantcontacts developer API.

-Usage:
+# Usage

     from python_constantcontact import cc
     api = cc.Api(api_key="some-api-key-123", username="someusername", password="123")

     # should return a 201 CREATED response status code